pomm-project/Foundation/documentation/configuration.rst

 :Type:  observer

-Observer *pooler* aims at leveraging the ``LISTEN/NOTIFY`` mechanism in Postgresql.
-An observer *client* can be used to listen to Postgresql events sent with the ``NOTIFY`` SQL command.
+Observer *pooler* aims at leveraging the ``LISTEN/NOTIFY`` mechanism in PostgreSQL.
+An observer *client* can be used to listen to PostgreSQL events sent with the ``NOTIFY`` SQL command.
 It is possible to ask the observer either to send back the event payload if any or to throw a ``NotificationException`` when a notification is caught.

 Prepared query pooler